2010–11 UNLV Runnin' Rebels basketball team: Offseason

 UNLV finished the 2009–2010 season with a 25–9 record, losing to Northern Iowa in the first round of the 2010 NCAA Division I men's basketball tournament, 69–66.

-About a month later, it was announced that power forward Matt Shaw would be ineligible for his senior season because he tested positive for a banned substance.
-On July 6, Head Coach Lon Kruger announced that Mike Moser has transferred from UCLA.
-On September 1, Kruger announced that Kendall Wallace will undergo knee surgery due to a torn ACL and will miss the entire season.
-Four weeks later, senior guard Tre'Von Willis was suspended for at least 10% of the season due to a June 29 arrested by the Henderson Police Department.
-He was charged with domestic battery and was also sentenced to a 100 hours of community service and was charged with a $325 fine.
-Their offseason ended with their first practice on October 18, 2010.
+About a month later, it was announced that power forward Matt Shaw would be ineligible for his senior season because he had tested positive for a banned substance.

+On July 6, Head Coach Lon Kruger announced that Mike Moser had transferred from UCLA.

+On September 1, Kruger announced that Kendall Wallace would undergo knee surgery due to a torn ACL and would miss the entire season.

+Four weeks later, senior guard Tre'Von Willis was suspended for at least 10% of the season due to a June 29 arrest by the Henderson Police Department.
+He was charged with domestic battery.
+He was sentenced to a 100 hours of community service and charged with a $325 fine.

+The team's offseason ended with their first practice on October 18, 2010.